Skip to main content

 • Daylight's project operations team will review installation photos, the as-built design, and submitted project details to determine if a secondary true-up is required based on the as-built production model

-• Approval typically occurs within 2 days of photo upload/Sitecapture finalization and install review submission in the portal
+• Approval typically occurs within 3 days of photo upload/Sitecapture finalization and install review submission in the portal

-Step 4: Schedule Inspection (Day 63)
+Step 4: Schedule Inspection & Sign Change Order (Day 63)

-• Update inspection date in the portal
+• Schedule inspection with the AHJ & update inspection completion date in the portal

 Step 5: Complete Inspection (Day 70-72)